 If honey was gold, Greece would be one of the richest countries in the world!
 For such a small land, it’s incredible, the variety of different honeys that exists.
 Honeydew honey from trees (fir, pine, oak, chestnut) and from flower nectar (thyme, heather, sage), all of them of diverse textures and tastes.

 The list of our “natural born” superfoods is endless, as well as their antimicrobial, anti-inflammatory and antioxidant properties.
-When in Athens, don’t miss a Greek honey tasting on our morning culinary tour, to start your day as sweet as honey.
+When in Athens, don’t miss a Greek honey tasting to start your trip as sweet as honey.

 “Vanilla” fir honey is the most exceptional honey you find in Greece.
 “Born” in Arcadia, from black fir trees around the impressive mountain range of Mainalo, this honeydew honey gained PDO status (Protected Designation of Origin) for its unparalleled quality.